kohler/hotcrp/etc/settingdescriptions.md

 acceptable values, and `precision` sets the number of decimal places saved for `"realnumber"` fields.

-The `"author_certification"` type requires author certifications.
-Its `"max_submissions"` property defines the maximum number of submissions that each author may certify.
+For the `"author_certification"` type, the `max_submissions` property defines the maximum number of submissions that each author may certify.